-Then it is time to look at some of the traits that the virtual assistant should possess to fulfill your vision and current tasks.
+Now it's time to look at some of the traits that the virtual assistant should possess to fulfil your vision and current tasks.
 Which are the most important to you?
-Here are a few traits to get you started:

-Good communication reduces confusion and errors.
-When they can clearly see your vision and what you want competed, the virtual assistant can quickly get to work.
+- Good communicator: Good communication reduces confusion and errors.
+When they can clearly see your vision and what you want to be completed, the virtual assistant can quickly get to work.

 Joe is a Health Professional in his own practice and is after a virtual assistant to answer the phones, transcribe letters to start with.